Observing Double White Dwarfs with the Lunar GW Antenna: Observability analysis

-The results for the SNR are shown in fig.~\ref{fig:SNR_confronto_unif}.
-The plot reports over the diagonal the mean SNR, and the best SNR under the diagonal.
-The SNR is encoded by the colorscale. the red-edged dots correspond to SNR < 5, namely those systems which will be surely not seen because of the SNR threshold.
-Here a SNR threshold of 5 is chosen as a simple possible representative value.
-The choice of the mass range is justified by the fact that lower masses will have, even in the best-case scenario, a SNR that does not allow the detection.
-It is evident that the SNR is mainly determined by the mass of the lighter WD in the binary, since it is the one that will overflow the Roche lobe, setting a maximum frequency cutoff.
+The results for the S/N are shown in fig.~\ref{fig:FA2a}.
+The plot reports over the diagonal the mean S/N, and the best S/N under the diagonal.
+The S/N is encoded by the colorscale. the red-edged dots correspond to S/N < 5, namely those systems which will be surely not seen because of the S/N threshold.
+Here a S/N threshold of 5 is chosen as a simple possible representative value.
+The choice of the mass range is justified by the fact that lower masses will have, even in the best-case scenario, a S/N that does not allow the detection.
+It is evident that the S/N is mainly determined by the mass of the lighter WD in the binary, since it is the one that will overflow the Roche lobe, setting a maximum frequency cutoff.
 As said previously, the most interesting range is the super-Ch branch, which is quite well probed at distances $<5 $\,Mpc and begins to fade with increasing distance.
-Note that, for visualization purposes, the maximum SNR shown is 100, but for $d_L = 2$ and 10\,Mpc the SNR of the most massive systems saturates, reaching up to $\approx 10^3$.
-The main difference between the averaged systems and the better systems is mainly the possibility to access masses of $0.1 \, M_\odot$ less for the best systems (and consequently a global equivalent shift in the SNR value towards higher SNR).
-Some systems are observable even beyond 40\,Mpc, but it is clear from the synthetic population shown in fig.~\ref{fig:frequency_merger} that the systems in this region are really few.
+Note that, for visualization purposes, the maximum S/N shown is 100, but for $d_L = 2$ and 10\,Mpc the S/N of the most massive systems saturates, reaching up to $\approx 10^3$.
+The main difference between the averaged systems and the better systems is mainly the possibility to access masses of $0.1 \, M_\odot$ less for the best systems (and consequently a global equivalent shift in the S/N value towards higher S/N).
+Some systems are observable even beyond 40\,Mpc, but it is clear from the synthetic population shown in fig.~\ref{fig:F1} that the systems in this region are really few.